-The region faces what have become common global problems - climate change, environmental degradation and inequality.
-'Nine out of ten countries in the Middle East and North Africa (MENA) live in water-stressed areas,' notes Sonia Jafaar.
+The region faces what have become common global problems: climate change, environmental degradation, and inequality.
+'Nine out of ten children in the Middle East and North Africa (MENA) live in water-stressed areas,' notes Sonia Ben Jaafar.
 'The population of coastal areas is declining.
 You also have population density and rapid urbanization.'
-The field research largely accords with the desk research summarised above: in particular, high unemployment and a large young population are regularly referred to.
+The field research largely accords with the desk research summarised above; in particular, high unemployment and a large young population are regularly referred to.

-Enam Barrishi quotes a figure of 20% youth unemployment in Jordan and low participation of women in the labour market.
-Moez El Shodi also speaks of a combination of unemployment and lack of opportunity.
+Enaam Al-Barrishi (director general, Jordan River Foundation) quotes a figure of 20% youth unemployment in Jordan and low participation of women in the labour market.
+Moez El Shohdi (president and CEO, Food Banking Regional Network - Arab Region) also speaks of a combination of unemployment and lack of opportunity.
 'Education is moving in one direction, while the labour market is moving in another,' he suggests.

-Education was highlighted by Samir Farrag, too: 'Our region suffers from "learning poverty" as highlighted by the World Bank.
+Education was highlighted by Samir Farrag (director of Partnerships at the Queen Rania Foundation for Education and Development, Lebanon), too: 'Our region suffers from "learning poverty" as highlighted by the World Bank.
 Their research showed that five out of ten children cannot read Arabic with comprehension by age 10.
 These are chronic issues that we need to solve.'